1.1 Who should read this practice note?

 - How will you monitor the quality of the outsourced work?
 Whom will the work be undertaken by and what is the level of expertise of those who undertake it?

 The systems and process your practice has in place play an important role in enabling compliance.
-More information on systems and processes is available in the Law Society practice note 'OFR: an overview'.

 6 Equality and diversity

-Practices must consider equality and diversity requirements when entering into outsourcing arrangements.
+Practices should consider equality and diversity requirements when entering into outsourcing arrangements.
 Chapter 2 in the SRA Code on Equality and diversity is about encouraging equality of opportunity and respect for diversity and preventing unlawful discrimination in your relationship with clients and others.

 7 More information